KLLK

-KLLK (1250 AM) is a radio station broadcasting a classic hits format, simulcasting KUKI 1400 AM Ukiah.
+KLLK (1250 AM) is a radio station that is silent.
+Until 2025, it broadcast a classic hits format, simulcasting KUKI from Ukiah.
 Licensed to Willits, California, United States, the station serves the Fort Bragg-Ukiah area.
-The station is currently owned by Bicoastal Media Licenses, LLC.
+The station is owned by Bicoastal Media Licenses, LLC.

+KLLK went silent in December 2025 for financial reasons.
+In August 2026, Bicoastal Media sold KLLK to Mendocino County Public Broadcasting for $1,000; the station will join the public radio network originating at KZYX in Philo.